hashicorp/terraform-website/content/source/docs/enterprise/private/automating-the-installer.html.md

 ## If the installation does not appear to be configured correctly

-If the installation is successful, but prompts for additional configuration rather than skipping that step, it's likely that the supplied configuration files were not applied during installation.
+If the installation script (`install.sh`) exits successfully, but the Replicated web UI prompts for additional configuration rather than skipping that step, it's likely that the supplied configuration files were not applied during installation.

-* Verify the locations of the files: `/etc/replicated.conf` for the Replicated configuration file, and the path specified in the Replicated configuration file for the application settings.
+* Verify the locations and permissions of the files: `/etc/replicated.conf` for the Replicated configuration file, and the path specified in the Replicated configuration file for the application settings.
 * Run a JSON validator on the files to check their validity.

 ## References